Ivanka Trump Granted Three New Chinese Trademarks On Same Day She Dined With China's President

 “Go buy it today, everybody.
 You can find it online.”

 Conway was reportedly “scolded” over the illegal Ivanka Trump adverts by government ethics groups, but neither she, Donald Trump nor Ivanka Trump faced any serious repercussions over the blurred lines between commerce and government.
-However, that hasn’t stopped those on social media from taking note of Ivanka’s newest seemingly preferential treatment, treatment apparently contingent on her dad’s position as POTUS.
+However, that hasn’t stopped those on social media from taking note of Ivanka’s newest, seemingly preferential treatment, treatment apparently contingent on her dad’s position as POTUS.

 @JustSchmeltzer Conflict of…! @IvankaTrump uses her connections as a No-Job title @WhiteHouse employee, for getting herself rich, BOYCOTT @IvankaTrumpHQ